Visit an ITT Tech near you and see for yourself what an ITT Tech education involves.

 BU2799 Business Management Capstone Project | 4.5 credit hours

 This is a project course in which students solve a business problem that is designed to combine elements of all of the courses in the program.
 The instructor must approve the scope and depth of the student''s project and acts as a resource for the student during the execution of the project.
 A formal written document and presentation are required.
-Prerequisites: Completion of a minimum of 75 credits earned in the program of study
+Prerequisites: Must be taken during the student''s final quarter of study

 EN1320 Composition I | A 4.5 credit hour Composition course